Krishna-Mandal/1brc/README.md

 This will get you started with a measurement file having 1 Billion of data.

+## how to run this:
+### Using Cmake
+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .
+    ./1brc

 ## 1st version :
 This was just  apartial implementation to read one billion lines one by one by getlne method.
 This does not calculate anything else so far.
 Since it contains so much of I/O, it is very slow, so slow, that i had to kill process.